LibEMG/libemg/docs/source/documentation/visualization/visualization_doc.md

 <center> <p> Figure 3: The PCA feature space of a set of data.</p> </center>

 # Filtering
-The filtering module has a `visualize_affect` function that demonstrates the effect of a filter on a set of data in the time and frequency domain.
+The filtering module has a `visualize_effect` function that demonstrates the effect of a filter on a set of data in the time and frequency domain.

 ![](filtering_1.png)
 <center> <p> Figure 4: Data before and after filtering in the time and frequency domain.</p> </center>